Quantum-inspired dynamical models on quantum and classical annealers: Conclusion

 We introduced a workflow that recasts continuous quantum dynamics into a sequence of binary optimisation tasks.
 Those tasks can be processed without modification on two very different kinds of hardware: superconducting quantum annealers and classical quadratic unconstrained binary optimisation solvers.
 The common encoding allowed us to perform a direct, quantitative comparison between the newest D-Wave Advantage2 processor and the GPU-accelerated classical solver VeloxQ.

 For the set of dynamical problems tested, D-Wave Advantage2 produced the correct ground-state answer roughly ten times more often than its predecessor, and the increase held across all annealing schedules that we explored.
 In practical terms the probability of success rises while the time required to reach a fixed 99 \% confidence level-often used as an application benchmark-grows far more slowly with problem size than on the earlier chip.
 These gains mirror the ongoing improvements in qubit coherence, control precision, and on-chip connectivity delivered by the latest fabrication cycle.
+We additionally tested cyclic annealing as a refinement step for selected instances and found that it typically improves the best objective rapidly in the first few cycles before saturating.
+At the aggregate level, this translates into only modest changes in time-to-solution scaling.
+These observations indicate that cyclic annealing is most useful as a targeted local-improvement heuristic, while the dominant performance gains in our benchmark are driven by the hardware generation upgrade to Advantage2.

 At the same time the classical reference solver, VeloxQ, retains the shortest absolute runtime.
 Optimised data structures, problem-specific heuristics, and the massive parallelism of modern graphics cards still outweigh the quantum speedups that current devices can offer.
 This balance of power illustrates a central theme in contemporary computing: hardware breakthroughs and algorithmic ingenuity progress on separate tracks, and leadership can pass from one to the other multiple times before a mature technology emerges.